CROI 2025 Chair and Vice Chairs

 Robert T. Schooley, MD

 Dr Schooley is a Distinguished Professor of Medicine in the Division of Infectious Diseases and Global Public Health at the University of California San Diego.
-He completed medical school, an internal medicine residency at Johns Hopkins, and infectious disease fellowships at the NIH and Massachusetts General Hospital.
+He completed medical school, an internal medicine residency at Johns Hopkins, and infectious disease fellowships at the National Institutes of Health (NIH) and Massachusetts General Hospital.
 He joined the faculty of Harvard Medical School in 1981.
 His longer-term research efforts are directed at the pathogenesis and therapy of RNA virus infections.
-He has been heavily involved in the development of antiviral chemotherapy directed at HIV, HCV, and the herpesgroup viruses, as well as in research, teaching, and infrastructure building efforts in sub-Saharan Africa.
+He has been heavily involved in the development of antiviral chemotherapy directed at HIV, hepatitis C virus, and the herpes group viruses, as well as in research, teaching, and infrastructure building efforts in sub-Saharan Africa.
 Following his successful treatment of a multidrug resistant A. baumannii infection in a fellow faculty member at UC San Diego, he has become interested in the use of viruses as therapeutic agents – namely, the use of bacteriophages to treat multidrug resistant bacterial infections.
 He currently serves as Co-Director of UC San Diego’s phage research center (the Center for Innovative Phage Applications and Therapeutics, IPATH).

 Annette H. Sohn, MD, PhD

-Dr Sohn is the Director of the TREAT Asia program in Thailand, and Vice President of Global Initiatives of amfAR, the Foundation for AIDS Research.
-She is also an Associate Clinical Professor in the Department of Pediatrics at the University of California San Francisco in San Francisco, California.
-She has been working in Asia for more than 15 years, conducting clinical and epidemiology HIV research involving infants, children, adolescents, and adults, in collaboration with a research network stretching across 50+ institutions in 13 countries.
+Dr Sohn is the Director of the Therapeutics Research, Education, and AIDS Training in Asia (TREAT Asia) program in Thailand, and Vice President of Global Initiatives of the Foundation for AIDS Research (amfAR).
+She is also an Associate Clinical Professor in the Department of Pediatrics at the University of California San Francisco.
+She has been working in Asia for more than 20 years, conducting clinical and epidemiology HIV research in collaboration with a research network stretching across more than 50 institutions in 13 countries.

 Serena S. Spudich, MD, MA